mwmbl/mwmbl/README.md

 =================

 There are lots of ways to help:
+ - Give feedback/suggestions
  - Volunteer to test out the distributed crawler when it's ready
  - Help out with development of the engine itself
  - Donate some money towards hosting costs and/or founding an official non-profit organisation

 If you would like to help in any of these or other ways, thank you!
+Please join our [Matrix chat
-Please email the main author (email address is in the git commit history).
+server](https://matrix.to/#/#mwmbl:matrix.org) or email the main author (email address is in the git commit history).